User story #10326

 Does it make sense ?

-Updated by Hamlyn Mootoo about 7 years ago
+Updated by Hamlyn Mootoo almost 8 years ago

 Yes thank you, this worked very well.
 Have you ever considered adding a button at the bottom or top of each directive labeled something like "Tips" or "Tips for this Directive" which would include mini use cases or the explanation you gave?
 Alternatively (or in addition to), a section in the documentation for "Directive Tips" would be great.
 I know there is a use-case section, but that seems to be more for the overall product than directive-specific.

-Updated by Benoît PECCATTE about 6 years ago
+Updated by Benoît PECCATTE almost 7 years ago

-Updated by Nicolas CHARLES almost 6 years ago
+Updated by Nicolas CHARLES over 6 years ago

-Updated by Nicolas CHARLES almost 6 years ago
+Updated by Nicolas CHARLES over 6 years ago

 Hi Hamlyn